Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Introduction

+There exist many studies focusing on software source code understanding \cite{haije2016automatic, hu2018deep, hu2020deep, liang2018automatic, song2019survey, wong2013autocomment}, which use information retrieval-based or learning-based technologies to automatically generate comments for source code.
+However, there is no study for the test script code understanding.
+Besides, it is not applicable to apply the source code understanding studies to test script code understanding, because app source code and test script code are quite different.
+App source code are logically self-contained, and express business logic themselves.
+However, test script code are the target widget location by \id or \xpath and widget operation.
+The business logic is not fully contained in the test script code, and we have to refer to other information to obtain the business logic for code understanding, \eg related response methods and GUI information.

-Specifically, \intent is composed of two parts, \gui and \code.
-For each test script, we model it as an operation sequence, which is linked to some specific intent, \eg business logics, functionality traversal, \etc Each operation sequence is composed of a sequence of operations, including clicking actions, test input actions, long-press actions and so on.
-In \intent, we gather the test intents of each operation separately to acquire the operation intents.
-Afterwards, we aggregate the test intents of all the operations and get the intent of the whole test script.
+In this paper, we propose a novel approach, \toolname, to infer the test script intentions and generate natural language descriptions.
+One crucial prerequisite of test script intention understanding is the formal representation of test scripts.
+For each test script, we model it as an operation sequence.
+Each operation sequence is composed of a sequence of operations, like click actions, input actions, long-press actions \etc In \toolname, we collect the test intentions of each operation separately to acquire the operation intention.
+Afterward, we aggregate the test intentions of all the operations and get the intention of the whole test script.

+Considering the GUI-intensive and event-driven features of mobile apps, information from both app GUI and the underlying source code containing business logic are important for the test script intention obtaining.
+Therefore, \toolname is composed of two parts, \gui and \code, which analyze the test script and the AUT from the GUI level and the source code level, respectively.

-\gui includes the image understanding and widget analysis.
-With the development of computer vision (CV) technologies, much research has been done to analyze the app screenshot.
-Mobile apps are GUI-intensive software, so much information can be obtained from the GUI images.
-Based on such a concept, we record the screenshot of each operation.
-As proposed in \cite{yu2021layout}, the GUI screenshots should not be considered simple images but rich information collections of widgets.
-Therefore, we use CV algorithms to extract all the widgets from the screenshots, and with the help of the UI layout files, we can find abundant information about the target widget of the operation.
-With the widget image of the operation, we can infer the widget intents by a pre-trained DL model, which is trained by a large-scale self-constructed widget image dataset.
+\gui includes textual information retrieval and widget image understanding.
+Mobile apps are GUI-intensive software, so much information can be obtained from GUI images with computer vision (CV) technologies, including textual information and non-textual information.
+For the formalized test scripts, \toolname captures the GUI screenshot of each operation, and the screenshots are processed with the perspective of rich information collections of widgets instead of simple images consisting of pixels \cite{yu2021layout}.
+CV algorithms are applied to extract all the widgets from the screenshots.
+Within the widgets, textual information, which is supposed to reflect the widget intentions, can be recognized with the OCR algorithm and should be merged according to the GUI layout files.
+Non-textual information cannot be directly obtained, so we can infer the widget intentions by a pre-trained DL model, which is trained by a large-scale self-constructed widget image dataset.